anowii/DigitalDetectives/CONFIG.md

   ```

 **2. Install the Dependencies from `requirements.txt`:**
-  Before you install the dependencies you'll want to activate the enviromnent by running in the terminal, beware that you might have to change the
-  command depening on your folder structure.
+Before you install the dependencies you'll want to activate the enviromnent by running the command below in the terminal, beware that you might have to change the command depending on your folder structure.
   ```
    venv\Scripts\activate
   ```